 Separates and Dresses: What size are you wearing?

 The sign of a garment that fits is not just that you can zipper, or button, and continue to breath!
 Well-fitting clothes allow several inches of ease between your body and the clothes.
+Your clothes should not be tight and, they should not be oversized.

 Some women continue to wear the same size until the zipper won’t zip.
 I bet half of you are wearing a jacket that’s too small and you just think the arms are too short.
 Or, that you know you need the larger size; but, your favorite stores don’t carry a larger size (many stores only sell sizes up to size 26 or 3X.).